mengdihuang/mengdihuang.github.io/_pages/about.md

 ---
 <a style = "text-decoration:none" href="https://mengdihuang.github.io/files/Mengdi%20Huang-phd-app-cv.pdf">CV</a>

 I recently earned my master’s degree in Social Sciences from the University of Chicago, with a concentration in Psychology.
 At the University of Chicago, I have been working with <a style = "text-decoration:none" href="https://voices.uchicago.edu/potentialslab/">Professor Fan Yang</a> on projects regarding people's intuitions of meaning and happiness in life.
-My research interests center on understanding the self, including self-regulation and self-verification.
+My research interests center on understanding the interplay between the self and morality.
+In particular, I am interested in the the concepts of self-regulation and self-concordance under a moral context.
 I am currently applying to Ph.D. programs in Social Psychology or related fields.

 Prior to the University of Chicago, I graduated from the University of California, San Diego, where I conducted my honors project with <a style = "text-decoration:none" href="https:/rotman.utoronto.ca/FacultyAndResearch/Faculty/FacultyBios/Duke">Dr. Kristen Duke</a> and <a style = "text-decoration:none" href="https://rady.ucsd.edu/people/faculty/amir/">Dr. On Amir</a> on the decaying process of guilt.
 I was also a research assistant in the <a style = "text-decoration:none" href="http://oveislab.com/">UCSD Emotion Lab</a>, working on projects regarding emotion regulation and empathy.